Schedule a Consultation

 Why Do Healthy Endings Matter?

 Finishing therapy is one of many important stages that the therapeutic relationship goes through.
 If you've been with your therapist for months or even years, then their sudden absence can feel like a significant loss.
 This person who knew so much about you and offered such consistent support is gone.
 Even though you mentally know that the end is coming, the emotional impact can be profound and unexpected.
-Some people feel incredibly sad and really have to grieve the loss of that relationship.
-For others, it can create a sense of abandonment or even betrayal.
-And, the one person with who you would usually talk all of these emotions through with has suddenly vanished, reinforcing the feelings of sadness and loss.

 However, it is worth practising ending relationships well.
 Here are 5 benefits to healthy endings: